samnordmann/DL_projects/README.md

 # DL_projects
-A simple Portfolio presenting some Machine Learning / Deep Learning projects
+This repo is a simple Portfolio gathering some Machine Learning / Deep Learning projects

+Content:
+- Transformer: detailed report on the original article 'Attention is all you need' and Tensorflow implementation of the Transformer